shubhamDev73/wallet/README.md

 __Note:__ all transactions create a log entry in the log file for the respective wallet. log files can be found in _logs/_ directory with format _wallet\<wallet_id\>.log_

-__Note:__ debit transactions fail if balance is less than minimum balance (currently set to 100. can be adjusted in _wallet/models.py_)
+__Note:__ debit transactions fail if balance is less than minimum balance (currently set to 100. can be adjusted in _server/config.py_)

 __Note:__ this API does not handle user creation and authentication

+__Note:__ only 1 create or credit or debit transaction is performed at a time for a user